Best Flowers for Honey Bees

 Bees are generalist foragers that love a wide range of blooms.
 Choose flowers that have various dimensions and colors.
 Growing different plants provides honey bees with a diverse diet.

 While it’s true that honey bees will visit any nectar or pollen-producing flowers, they do have a color preference.
 Their favorites are purple, blue and yellow.
 Red and pink flowers aren’t their first choice, but they will forage on them if the other more desirable colors are not available.

 Shallow blossoms such as Queen Anne’s lace, asters and daisies attract numbers of honey bees.

 The bees with longer tongues are attracted to plants in the mint family such as lavender, salvia and oregano.
 In terms of flowers specifically, they love those with hidden nectar spurs.
 These include monarda, columbine, larkspur and snapdragons.

 Seasonal Blooms and Cycles

 The bloom time is an essential factor.
 Bees need flowers or plants that have a lengthy bloom cycle.
 The longer a plant is in flower, the more nectar a bee can harvest.
 Zinnias and cosmos are among some of the best perpetual bloomers that honey bees love.

-Also, by planting a variety of flora that flowers at different times throughout the year ensure that bees have food in all seasons.
+Also, planting a variety of flora that flowers at different times throughout the year ensures that bees have food in all seasons.